roelandordelman/labs/_examples/tijdbalk-nl.md

 - name: Sound and Vision on Open Images
   url: http://labs.beeldengeluid.nl/datasets#dbd157b4-edb3-11e4-8099-005056a71e3a
 ---

-<p>Tijdbalk.nl lets you create&nbsp;your own timeline from open culture data (photos and videos), add your own (family) photos via Flickr and share your timeline via social media, your own website or blog.
-You can also look at examples of for instance VARA, Hans Wiegel and the railways.</p>
+Tijdbalk.nl lets you create your own timeline from open culture data (photos and videos), add your own (family) photos via Flickr and share your timeline via social media, your own website or blog.
+You can also look at examples of for instance VARA, Hans Wiegel and the railways.